 deaths have been informed and more than 600 people are suffering in Assam.
 There

-are few severe cases of Encephalitis infected among Arunachalees (5-
+are few severe cases of Encephalitis infected among Arunachalees (5-7 deaths) have

 Therefore, my humble request to the govt particularly concerned health department